Common Names: bromelain, pineapple enzyme, pineapple extract

-- Bromelain is a mixture of enzymes found in the pineapple plant.
+- Bromelain is a group of enzymes found in the fruit and stem of the pineapple plant.
 Pineapple is native to the Americas but is now grown throughout the world in tropical and subtropical regions.
 Historically, natives of Central and South America used pineapple for a variety of ailments, such as digestive disorders.

 How Much Do We Know?

-- There have been several studies on the use of bromelain for nasal swelling and inflammation and for removing dead skin from burns.
+- There have been a small number of studies on the use of bromelain for sinusitis (symptoms of which include nasal swelling).
+Several studies have looked at the use of bromelain for removing dead skin from burns and for pain and other symptoms after wisdom tooth surgery.
 Little research has been done on other uses of bromelain.

 What Have We Learned?

-- There is conflicting evidence about whether bromelain, alone or in combination with other ingredients, is helpful for osteoarthritis and for muscle soreness after exercise.
+- There are conflicting research results on whether bromelain, alone or in combination with other ingredients, is helpful for osteoarthritis or for muscle soreness and injury after exercise.

-- There is not enough evidence to determine if bromelain is effective for the other conditions for which it has been used, including cancer and gastrointestinal problems.
+- There is not enough research to determine if bromelain is effective for the other conditions for which it has been used, including digestive problems.

 What Do We Know About Safety?